-Asna Javaid, Bruce D.L Fitt & Yongju Huang
+Asna Javaid, Bruce D. L. Fitt & Yongju Huang

-Department of Biological and Environmental Sciences, School of Life and Medical Sciences, University of Hertfordshire, Hatfield, Hertfordshire, AL10 9AB, UK e-mail: a.javaid@herts.ac.uk y.huang8@herts.ac.uk b.fitt@herts.ac.uk
+Department of Biological and Environmental Sciences, School of Life and Medical Sciences, University of Hertfordshire, Hatfield, Hertfordshire, AL10 9AB, UK e-mail: a.javaid@herts.ac.uk; y.huang8@herts.ac.uk; b.fitt@herts.ac.uk

 Abstract: Air sampler data from four sites in the UK indicated that the pattern of ascospore release was similar between the sites, whereby ascospores of Leptosphaeria spp. were released from September 2015 to February 2016.
 However, the timing of first major ascospore and number of ascospores released differed between the four sites.
 Field trial results for effects of fungicides on control of phoma leaf spot severity indicated that both prothioconazole and penthiopyrad + picoxystrobin reduced the severity of L. maculans and L. biglobosa phoma leaf spots on some cultivars.
-There were differences in the effectiveness of the two fungicides in control of phoma leaf spotting between the cultivars.
-Prothioconazole reduced the severity of L. maculans phoma leaf spots on two cultivars and L. biglobosa phoma leaf spots on three cultivars.
-Penthiopyrad + picoxystrobin reduced the severity of both L. maculans and L. biglobosa phoma leaf spots.
+There were differences in the effectiveness of the two fungicides in control of phoma leaf spots on two cultivars and L. biglobosa phoma leaf spots on two cultivars and L. biglobosa phoma leaf spots on two cultivars and L. biglobosa phoma leaf spots on two cultivars and L. biglobosa phoma leaf spots on two cultivars and L. biglobosa phoma leaf spots on three cultivars.
+Penthiopyrad + picoxystrobin reduced the severity of both L. maculans and L. biglobosa phoma leaf spots on three cultivars.
+Penthiopyrad + picoxystrobin reduced the severity of both L. maculans and L. biglobosa phoma leaf spots on three cultivars.

-Key words: phoma stem canker, Leptosphaeria maculans, ascospores, prothioconazole, penthiopyrad + picoxystrobin, phoma leaf spots, AHDB recommended lists
+Key words: Phoma stem canker, Leptosphaeria maculans, ascospores, prothioconazole, penthiopyrad + picoxystrobin, phoma leaf spots, AHDB recommended lists